DataDog/datadog-cloudfoundry-buildpack/README.md

 - `STD_LOG_COLLECTION_PORT`: Must be used when collecting logs from `stdout`/`stderr`.
 It redirects the `stdout`/`stderr` stream to the corresponding local port value.
 - `LOGS_CONFIG`: Use this option to configure the agent to listen to a local TCP port and set the value for the `service` and `source` parameters.

-**Additional steps for windows**

-To get logs from your .NET Framework applications running on windows cells, follow these additional steps:
-1. Create a `Procfile` (see https://docs.cloudfoundry.org/buildpacks/prod-server.html#procfile) at the root of your app containing the following line:
-    ```
-    web: run.cmd
-    ```
-2. Create a file named `run.cmd` at the root of your application.
-This file contains the command to startup your application
-    ```batch
-    .cloudfoundry\hwc.exe 2>&1 | "C:\Users\vcap\app\datadog\datadog agent\embedded2\python.exe" "C:\Users\vcap\app\datadog\scripts\redirect_logs.py"
-    ```
-    This command starts the usual `hwc` buildpack, and redirects its output to a script that forwards it to the agent, so that your app logs appear in Datadog.

 **Example**: